 Credit union audit efficiency

 While you can’t magically create more time in which to accomplish auditing activities, you can majorly shift the focus on the type of work being done.
-Auditing work typically falls into one of two categories:
+Audit work typically falls into one of two categories:

 1. Skills-based substantive work